 Anthropic acquired Bun as Claude Code crossed a $1 billion revenue milestone.
-That single fact reframes the entire JavaScript and AI tooling conversation for 2025.
-Nick Nisi joins Jerod Santo and Adam Stacoviak to map out what that deal means for the runtime wars, why Sourcegraph spun Amp out as a separate company, and why GitHub is losing ground it once took for granted.
-The Zig project's migration from GitHub to Codeberg is the canary in that coal mine.
+That is the headline.
+Nick Nisi joins Jerod Santo and Adam Stacoviak to work through what that deal means for the JavaScript runtime ecosystem and for AI tooling that depends on it.
+Sourcegraph spun out Amp as a standalone company, Arc Browser stopped active development in favor of a new AI-first browser called Dia, and the Zig project migrated off GitHub to Codeberg entirely.

 [READ ORIGINAL →]